 Paint is the easiest way to revive tired furniture with a whole new vibe.
+(Have you seen our guide to painting with chalk paint?!)
 But the process is subject to lots of potential error — peeling, chipping, bubbling, and prominent brush strokes, to name a few.
 Lucky for you, we've painted our fair share of furniture around here, and we've certainly learned some important (OK, at times cry emoji-inducing) lessons along the way.
 Here we're sharing our best tips to ensure you end up with a pretty paint job every time.

 1. Always wear a respirator mask.